makerdao/endgame-docs/misc/glossary.md

 **Workforce Bonus:** MKR that is utilized to compensate Delegates, Council, and Core Unit members.

-**Workforce Bonus Pool:** A pool initially consisting of SubDAO tokens that is distributed based upon SubDAO token governance to incentivize the creation and maintenance of SubDAOs.
+**Workforce Bonus Pool:** Token pool initially consisting of SubDAO tokens that is distributed based upon SubDAO token governance to incentivize the creation and maintenance of SubDAOs.